fetchai/colearn/README.md

 This blockchain-mediated collective learning system enables multiple stakeholders to build a shared machine learning model without needing to rely on a central authority.
 This library is currently in development.

+A Colearn experiment begins when a group of entities, a group of *learners*, decide on a model architecture and begin learning.
+Together they will train a single global model.
+The goal is to train a model that performs better than any of the learners can produce by training on their private data set.

+### How Training Works

+Training occurs in rounds, during each round the learners attempt to improve the performance of the global shared model.
+To do so each round an **update** of the global model (for example new set of weights in a neural network) is proposed.
+Each of the other learners evaluate the update and decides if the new model is better than the current global model.
+If enough learners *approve* the update then global model is updated.
+After an update is approved or rejected a new round begins.

+The detailed steps of a round updating a global model *M* are as follows:
+1. Learner **X** proposes a new updated model *M'*
+2. The rest of the learners **validate** *M'*
+   - If *M'* has better performance than *M* then the learner votes to approve
+   - If not the learner votes to reject
+3. The total votes are tallied
+   - If more than some threshold (typically 50%) approve then *M'* becomes the new global model.
+If not, *M* continues to be global model
+4. A new round begins.

 ### Current Version

 We have released *v.0.1* of Colearn Machine Learning Interface, the first version of an interface that will allow developers to prepare for future releases.